azamd/Automated-Testing-OCP4-CICD/README.md

 - PMD/CPD: detect duplicated code blocks.
 - SonarQube: an open-source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs and code smells.
 - Checkov: a static code analysis tool for infrastructure as code (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
-- Kaniko: an open-source tool developed by Google that enables users to build container images from a Dockerfile, inside a container or Kubernetes cluster, without requiring a Docker daemon.
+- Buildah: an open-source tool developed by Google that enables users to build container images from a Dockerfile, inside a container or Kubernetes cluster, without requiring a Docker daemon.
 - Grype: an open-source vulnerability scanner for container images and filesystems, it identifies known vulnerabilities and potential security issues in container images and their components.
-- JMeter: an open-source performance testing tool, primarily used for load testing, performance testing, and functional testing of web apps, web services, databases, and other software systems.
+- Apache JMeter: an open-source performance testing tool, primarily used for load testing, performance testing, and functional testing of web apps, web services, databases, and other software systems.
-- Selenium WebDriver: a powerful tool for automating web interactions and testing, making it easier to ensure the quality and functionality of web applications across different browsers and platforms.
+- Taurus: combined with Apache JMeter, Taurus outputs a fully detailed report on the application's endpoints and their respective status.
+- OWASP ZAP: a DAST tool that simulates different types of attacks and outputs full reports on the application's security vulnerabilities by scanning its API endpoints and identifying weaknesses like SQL Injection, XSS, and CSRF.
 # Pipeline Description:
 - Pipeline overview: